Hackensack River: Urbanization and pollution

 By the 1960s, much of the lower river was essentially a turbid, hypoxic dead zone, with only the hardiest of species, such as the mummichog, able to survive in its waters.
 Chemical companies dumped large volumes of waste into Berry's Creek during the 20th century, resulting in the highest concentrations of methyl mercury of any freshwater sediment in the world, as well as extensive residues of polychlorinated biphenyls and other chemicals.
 Three sites along the creek are federally designated as Superfund sites and require major cleanup operations, which are ongoing as of 2022.

 The river recovered somewhat by the late 2000s, following the decline in manufacturing in the area, as well as from enforcement of Clean Water Act regulations and from the efforts of local conservancy groups.
 Recreational fishing has staged a modest comeback, although catch and release may be advisable, as health advisories against the consumption of fish caught in the river are continuing.
-Urban runoff pollution, municipal sewage discharges from sanitary sewer overflows and combined sewer overflows, and runoff from hazardous-waste sites continue to impair the river's water quality.
+Urban runoff pollution, municipal sewage discharges from sanitary sewer overflows and combined sewer overflows, and runoff from hazardous waste sites continue to impair the river's water quality.

 The future of the wetlands around the lower river has been an ongoing controversy between development and preservation groups in recent decades.
 The Hackensack Meadowlands Development Commission, later called the New Jersey Meadowlands Commission, was established by the state in 1968 to manage development and habitat preservation.
 The commission was merged into the New Jersey Sports and Exposition Authority in 2015.

 The U.S. Environmental Protection Agency (EPA) proposed designating the Lower Hackensack as a Superfund site, which would make it eligible for environmental remediation partially funded by original polluters.
-In September 2022, the Lower Hackensack was declared a federal Superfund site, triggering the process.
+In September 2022, the Lower Hackensack was declared a federal Superfund site, formally starting the cleanup process.